mkarner07/mkarner07.github.io/_posts/2024/2024-07-25-My-Top-21-Productivity-Books.md

 date: 2024-07-25
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
-  - Personal Productivity
+  - Personal Operating Systems
+  - Leadership as a System
 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
-  - Leadership
+  - Leadership as a System
   - Reading
   - Book
   - List of References